edupiorini/thiry_days_coding_elixir/README.md

 # ThirtyDaysCoding

-## Attempt to complete the HackerRank 30 Days of Code in Elixir
+## Attempt to complete the HackerRank 30 Days of Code in Elixir or Java when Elixir is not available

 ### Challenge List